 When choosing a Portugal holiday, you’re presented with the enviable task of deciding whether you stay on the mainland, rich in culture, history and beautiful landscapes; opt for a slice of Madeira, the island of eternal spring; or island hop on the exotic Azores.

 For a taste of paradise, travellers can visit the island of Madeira.
-Contrasting landscapes, an abundance of flora and fauna, a temperate climate and an absorbing history make this a destination for all explorers.
+Boasting contrasting landscapes, an abundance of flora and fauna, a temperate climate and an absorbing history, this destination is ideal for all explorers.
 With garden and island tours on offer, you will have the chance to visit charming valleys, quaint villages and tropical gardens on your Portugal trip – the perfect relaxing break.